francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/002-Entanglement.rst

 However, the state :math:`(|01\rangle+|10\rangle)/\sqrt{2}` is entangled, because there is no way of expressing it as a list of one-qubit states.
-A maximally entangled quantum state consisting of two qubits, like the examples below, are also known as **Bell states.**
+Maximally entangled quantum states consisting of two qubits, like the examples below, are also referred tos as **Bell states.**

 When you measure one of the qubits in this state, along any measurement axis at all, it behaves randomly, but its random behavior allows you to